uho-33/scrollshot2pdf/README.md

 - `--columns`, `-c`: Number of columns per page (default: 1)
 - `--column-gap`: Gap between columns in points (default: 20.0)
 - `--min-gap`, `-g`: Minimum gap size in pixels for page breaks (default: 50)
+- `--blank-ratio`, `-b`: Ratio of non-blank to blank pixels allowed in blank lines (default: 0.0)
+- `--no-split-content`: Prevents content blocks from being split across pages.
+Will error if a block is too tall for one page.

 ### Page Numbers
 - `--page-numbers`: Add page numbers (default: enabled)